-"Operations can be very black and white, but you need to understand the gray to be effective," Windler added.
+Like all C-suite executives, COOs should be great communicators and leaders, according to Windler.
+"Operations can be very black and white, but you need to understand the gray to be effective," she said.

-"They must be flexible and amendable to the CEO," said Sanchez.
-"They must be good decision-makers and possess good leadership skills."
+"They must be flexible and amendable to the CEO … They must be good decision-makers and possess good leadership skills," said Sanchez.

-Along with a solid set of soft skills, COOs should also understand project management and how to build a team, said Windler.
+Along with a solid set of soft skills, COOs should understand project management and how to build a team, said Windler.